Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Lower bounds at the critical temperature and low temperatures

 Finally, we directly consider the behavior at the critical temperature $\beta=1$.
-While it is expected and intuitive that $\E\langle R_{12}^2\rangle$ is increasing with respect to $\beta$, which would imply a lower bound from the previous results, this does not appear to be known.
-Instead, we show the following bound on the second moment which is somewhat weaker, but holds unconditionally by applying known results in this setting:
+While it is expected that $\E\langle R_{12}^2\rangle$ is increasing with respect to $\beta$, which would imply a lower bound from the previous results, this does not appear to be known.
+Instead, we give a slightly weaker polynomial lower bound that holds unconditionally by applying known results in this setting:

 \begin{proposition} For $\beta=1$, there is an absolute constant $c>0$ such that

 \end{proposition} \begin{proof} We leverage some known results on overlap convergence at $\beta = 1$.
 First, a result of Chatterjee~\cite[Theorem 11.7.6]{talagrand2011mean2} shows a lower bound on the third moment of $R_{12}$: there exists a constant $L >0$ such that